wanx-troopers/wanx-troopers.github.io/loras/both-ways.md

 Produces naturally looking vidoes: soft colors, normal contrast.
 Has been used instead of high-noise in Wan 2.2 workflow with rCM lora on high.

 > Finally something that looks kind of realistic.. other 4 step models look so artificial
+> krea is causal like causvid